wmarshall484/DSI_LECTURES_2/python-intro/notes/computer_setup.md

-This is all setup on the Zipfian workstations, but if you'd like to use your home computer, you can install all the same packages.
+This is all setup on the Galvanize DSI workstations, but if you'd like to use your home computer, you can install all the same packages.

 #### Step 1: Install Anaconda